rednodelabs/rnl-demokit-rtls/README.md

 ## Troubleshooting

 If the host app initialization fails, check the following:
-* Make sure that the web app is previously running in another terminal and that the specified SERIAL_PORT is correct.
+* Make sure that the web app is previously running in another terminal and that the RNL USB dongle is correctly plugged in.
 * Make sure that the Python version is exactly as indicated.
 * If the Web UI is not properly showing the data, unplug and plug the USB dongle and restart the host app (CTRL + C to stop it).